 Research and development activities are central to our business model.
 Product candidates in later stages of clinical development generally have higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later-stage clinical trials.
 We expect our research and development expenses to increase significantly over the next several years as we seek to progress I.V.
-CR845 through Phase 3 trials and the FDA approval process.
+CR845 through Phase 3 trials in acute pain and uremic pruritus and the FDA approval process, and as we increase our development efforts for Oral CR845.
 However, it is difficult to determine with certainty the duration and completion costs of our current or future preclinical programs and clinical trials of our product candidates, or if, when or to what extent we will generate revenues from the commercialization and sale of any of our product candidates that obtain regulatory approval.
 We may never succeed in achieving regulatory approval for any of our product candidates.